tantikristanti/grobid-medical-report/README.md

 ## Training Data and Models Copyright

-This module is dedicated specifically to projects related to [APHP](https://www.aphp.fr/) where training data and models are not to be shared publicly.
-Only the codes can be accessed.
+This is a collaboration project between [INRIA](https://www.inria.fr/) and  [APHP](https://www.aphp.fr/).
+Thus, data and models are not possible to share publicly.